A while ago, I decided to jump in and start taking concrete steps towards making some of my goals and dreams come true. No more procrastinating.

-I opened an online store to start selling my own Quotes and products with those Quotes, I have semi-started two books, and I created a second blog that I intended to be sort of half the categories of this blog.
-That way both blogs would be more streamlined.
-Lastly this time of year I always open my Christmas and Holiday blog for a few months.
+I opened an online store to start selling my original Quotes and products with those Quotes, I have semi-started two books, and I created a second blog that I intended to be half the categories of this blog.
+That way, both blogs would be more streamlined.
+Lastly, this time of year, I always open my Christmas and Holiday blog for a few months.

 On top of all of that, I still have stuff at home going on that needs my attention, energy, and time.

 So here I am today, still somewhat traumatized and now entirely overwhelmed by all of this stuff.
 I’ve stopped walking the talk about how we all need to look after ourselves first and foremost.
 I’ve even started thinking of myself based on old negative perceptions that I used to have.
 That kind of thinking is never good.

 Overall, I’m a bit of a basket case, so it’s time to stop, drop and reset.

 It’s time to listen to what I tell everyone else.